robatron/ti89Calc/README.md

 #### Download and install TIGCC

-Download the latest version [here](http://tigcc.ticalc.org/download.html)(I'm using v0.95), unzip it, and run the installer.
+Download the latest version [here](http://tigcc.ticalc.org/download.html) (I'm using v0.95), unzip it, and run the installer.
 Be sure to install the "third party" tools when the installer asks.

+### TiLP

+[TiLP](http://lpg.ticalc.org/prj_tilp) is a program that allows you to transfer files to and from your calculator.
+You can use it to transfer your compiled programs to your calculator.
+Luckily installing it is as easy as:

+    sudo apt-get install tilp2

+and running it is as easy as:

+    sudo tilp

+When the program is running, right click on the left pane (the calculator side) and select "Change device".
+Chances are, TiLP will have detected your calculator automatically.
+Double click on it, and you should be in buisiness.

+To transfer a compiled program, just drag it from the right pane (the file browser) to the left pane (the calculator) in the "variables" folder.

 ## Resources